armintoepfer/uhu/doc/LIMA.md

 barcode scores.

 ## Defaults
- - CCS reads with length below 50 bp after demultiplexing are omitted.
+ - Reads with length below 50 bp after demultiplexing are omitted.
    Adjusted with `--min-length`.
-No length filter for raw subreads.
- - Reads with barcode score below 50 are omitted.
+ - ZMWs with barcode score below 50 are omitted.
    Adjust with `--min-score`
  - For each barcode, we align it to a subsequence of the begin and end of the CCS read.
 The length of the subsequence is `barcode_length * multiplier`,